hyodduru/hyodduru/README.md

 <br />
 <br />
 <h1 align = "center">👉 About Me 👈</h1>
-<div align ="center">- - - - - - - - - - - - - - - - - - - - -</div>
 <br>
-I'm a passionate learner loving learning new things and working together with people.
+### I'm a passionate learner loving learning new things and working together with people🙋‍♀️. <br>
-A frontend web developer who wants to live a life where always challenge myself.
+### A frontend web developer who wants to live a life where always challenge myself.
 <p align ="center">

 </p>